 Information about Inkscape's performance in everyday situations can be quite helpful to developers.
 So we welcome the testing of Inkscape.
 If you're interested in testing, or have suggestions for stability and improvement, here are some guidelines.

-As Inkscape is an open source project, and unlike is the case for many proprietary applications, you can directly report issues to the Inkscape developers, participate in helping them gather all the info they will need to investigate, and ask for them to be fixed.
+As Inkscape is an open source project, in contrast to many proprietary applications, you can directly report issues to the Inkscape developers, participate in helping them gather all the info they will need to investigate, and ask for them to be fixed.
 This is a critical need for ensuring the quality of the code.

 - Report Bugs - If you think you've found a bug in Inkscape, please follow our guide for how to send a bug report.